trason-trail-races/oer/raceinfo.md

 <hr>

-### Start Locations
+### Start Location

 All races start at the <a target="_blank" href="http://goo.gl/63kN9b">Foresthill Elementary School</a>.
-From the I-80 take the Auburn/Foresthill exit, continue East on the Auburn Ravine Road/Foresthill Road for 17 miles.
+From I-80 take the Auburn/Foresthill exit, continue East on the Auburn Ravine Road/Foresthill Road for 17 miles.
 The start at the Foresthill Elementary School will be on the right.

 <hr>

 ### Shuttle to Start

 Shuttle Buses will be available from the <a href="http://goo.gl/k9Kqrq" target="_blank">American Canyon Park Overlook</a> (Auburn Dam Overlook) in Auburn to the start at Foresthill Elementary School.
 Time to be determined.
-From the I-80 take the Maple Street exit in Auburn, follow the Auburn Folsom Road, turn left on Sacramento Street, left on Pacific Avenue, right to stay on Pacific Avenue, the Auburn Dam Overlook is on the left.
+From I-80 take the Maple Street exit in Auburn, follow the Auburn Folsom Road, turn left on Sacramento Street, left on Pacific Avenue, right to stay on Pacific Avenue, the Auburn Dam Overlook is on the left.

 <hr>